Digital records

 What our care services say:

 “We know within an hour if there’s an incident where someone hasn’t had their medication.
 It’s also easier to track falls, see trends, and carry out lessons learnt reviews and root cause analysis.
-You can provide a safer service and know what’s happening in the community – I can’t underline enough the importance of that.” – Jason Drury, Managing Director at Prime Care Support (read full Prime Care case study)
+You can provide a safer service and know what’s happening in the community – I can’t underline enough the importance of that.” – Jason Drury, Managing Director at Prime Care Support (read Prime Care case study)

 “The care system flows a lot better because of the digital notes.
 The person-centred system allows for a more rounded picture of care, which supports with the day-to-day running of the nursing home.
-I can’t imagine going back to a paper system.” – Heidi Perret, Deputy Manager of Peter’s Place (read full Peter’s Place case study)
+I can’t imagine going back to a paper system.” – Heidi Perret, Deputy Manager of Peter’s Place (read Peter’s Place case study)

 Online ordering increases safety in care homes